-UGE is a full-lifecycle developer, developing, building, owning, and operating its solar and energy storage projects.
-With an integrated team that includes a best-in-class engineering department, UGE handles its projects every step of the way, allowing us to build projects with greater efficiency and oversight.
-Ultimately this model leads to cheaper energy for our subscribers, and better economic returns for our shareholders.
+UGE is a full-lifecycle developer, developing, building, owning, and operating solar and energy storage projects.
+With an integrated team that includes a best-in-class engineering department, we handle our projects every step of the way, allowing us to build projects with greater efficiency and oversight.